Canada's Best Walleye Fishing

 Get Your Hooks Sharp

-Walleye fishing was our great grandfathers favourite pastimes, In the 1930's he flew across Northern Ontario looking for the best walleye fishing lake.
-He found Sydney Lake.
+Walleye fishing was our great grandfathers favourite pastimes, In the 1930's he flew across Northern Ontario looking for the best walleye fishing in Canada, he found Sydney Lake and so our story begins.

 Walleyes are a great fighting fish, famous for their fast hard fight.
 Here the fight is better than most places and we are constantly asked why? - government fisheries scientists have stated that likely it has to do with having both shallow waters and large deep pools.